Roshan1130/Wilmington-University/Final_sprint.md

 We ran into a problem while trying to use GIF image as background.
 So, we tackled it by using .png, or .jpg images.

+#  Additonal Functionality:

+- [x] The system has background images.

+- [x] The system has been linked with official university syllabus.

+- [x] The system has been linked with official Linkedin accounts.

+- [x] The system has two options for back button functionality.

+- [x] The system has been embedded with university contact information.